 Pub in the Paddock – The Pub in the Paddock offers country accommodation and meals, licensed since 1880, it is one of Tasmania’s oldest country pubs.
 Literally sitting in the middle of a paddock in the Pyengana Valley, the Pub offers hearty country meals or morning and afternoon teas along with comfortable pub accommodation.
 Call in for a cool drink and meet the locals (don’t forget to visit Priscilla the pig) or stay a little longer and explore the local area.

-St Columbia Falls – The cascading waters of St Columba Falls plunge nearly 90 m from the Mt Victoria foothills to the valley of the South George River.
+St Columba Falls – The cascading waters of St Columba Falls plunge nearly 90 m from the Mt Victoria foothills to the valley of the South George River.
 The falls can be viewed from the carpark and a short walking track provides easy access, through a forest of tree ferns, sassafras and myrtle, to a viewing platform.

-Pyengana Cheese Factory – The Pyengana Dairy Company makes award-winning, traditional cheeses.
+Pyenganna Cheese Factory – The Pyengana Dairy Company makes award-winning, traditional cheeses.
 Tasty, sturdy cheeses have been made using traditional methods at Pyengana for more than 100 years.
 You can watch cheese being made, sample some of Pyengana’s award-winning produce and then buy your own hearty, mature cheddar.
 Visit the Dairy Shop for fresh milkshakes and cakes or browse the range of locally made crafts and pottery.